ministryofjustice/hmpps-template-kotlin/README.md

 ### Production kubernetes alerts

 This is the severity label for production, determined by the `custom severity label`.
-See the above
-# non-production-kubernetes-alerts for more information.
+See the above [Non production kubernetes alerts section](non-production-kubernetes-alerts) for more information.
 This is configured in `helm_deploy/values-prod.yaml`.

 ### Product ID